illacceptanything/illacceptanything/README.md

  * Nothing illegal.
  * Can't violate GitHub terms of service.
  * Don't be a dick, or any other copulatory organ.
+ * Don't forget to write your commit messages in Esperanto whenever possible

 ![](https://i.imgur.com/ehUtz.gif)